 #SaveOurSabarimala campaign strikes again, a year after historic Sabarimala verdict

-Thiruvananthapuram, Sep 28: It has been a year since the historic Sabarimala judgement by the Supreme Court paving the way for entry of women of all ages into the shrine saying the ban amounted to gender discrimination.
+Thiruvananthapuram, Sep 28: It has been a year since the historic Sabarimala judgement by the Supreme Court paving the way for the entry of women of all ages into the shrine saying the ban amounted to gender discrimination.

 The judgement was passed by 4:1 majority by a bench comprising Chief Justice Dipak Misra and judges D Y Chanrachud, A M Khanwilkar, R F Nariman.
 Indu Malhotra, the sole woman on the bench and the author had a dissenting opinion.